jeffbalagosa/cloze-deletion-formatter/README.md

 - **.gitignore:** Ignores common files and directories not needed in the repository.
 - **cloze_parser.py:** Contains the logic for parsing cloze deletion tags and generating flashcards.
 - **flashcard_gui.py:** Provides a Tkinter-based graphical user interface for creating and previewing flashcards.
+- **export.py:** Handles the export functionality with different formatting options.
 - **test_cloze_parser.py:** Unit tests for the cloze parser functionality.

 ---